-Terry Singh, PhD, ABPP, is a clinical and forensic psychologist whose areas of special interest include working with high-conflict families of divorce and separation, child custody evaluation, consideration of cultural factors in assessment and treatment, and the treatment of severe and persistent psychopathology.
+Terry Singh, PhD, ABPP is a clinical and forensic psychologist whose areas of special interest include working with high-conflict families of divorce and separation, child custody evaluation, consideration of cultural factors in assessment and treatment, and the treatment of severe and persistent psychopathology.
 While his clinical practice is largely focused on working with children and families in his home province, he has also assisted in national and international relocation matters, including Hague Convention applications.
-He is a regular presenter and trainer at AFCC and other international conferences, and has authored articles on issues regarding child and family forensic psychology.
-He is a board member of AFCC Alberta, and currently chairs the AFCC Alberta Chapter's Programming Committee.
+He is a regular presenter and trainer at AFCC and other international conferences and has authored articles on issues regarding child and family forensic psychology.
+He is a board member of AFCC and the Alberta Chapter of AFCC, and currently chairs the Alberta Chapter's Programming Committee.
+Lastly, Terry serves on to AFCC's Continuing Education committee.